The Psychological Impact of Gynecomastia

 The effects of gynecomastia on any affected individual are far-reaching, ranging from a lack of self-esteem to being the subject of ridicule by classmates or peers.

-The following are evidence-based research supported effects that gynecomastia can cause, leading to negative impacts on a males psyche.
+The following are evidence-based research supported effects that gynecomastia can affect self-esteem, leading to negative impacts on a males psyche.

 Gynecomastia Can Cause Anxiety